 Singer through the Ages

 I thought it may be a good idea to give you a potted history of Singer's most popular models for the first 100 years.
 It will help many schools and people who just want a brief history of the manufacturing giant.
+However if you would lilke to read about the amazing man himself I have the best page in the world on Isaac Singer.

 In Singer's heyday there was hardly a place on earth that did not sell or make Singer machines. the name Singer was the best known name on the entire planet and even today his name is synonymous with the sewing machine.